 Like all the important things I ever meant to do—to fulfill duty or secure happiness—this one has been deferred almost beyond possibility.
 I have hardly deserved that Lizzy should still consent to it, but she has done so, and I trust I may still have time to prove my thankfulness to her.
 The constantly failing state of her health is a terrible anxiety indeed; but I must still hope for the best, and am at any rate at this moment in a better position to take the step, as regards money prospects, than I have ever been before.
 I shall either see you or write again soon, and meanwhile and ever am

 Your most affectionate Son,

-Sadly, Robert never got to read this letter, he died days after Patti wrote it.
+Sadly, Mapplethorpe never got to read this letter, he died days after Smith wrote it.

 Often as I lie awake I wonder if you are also lying awake…You drew me from the darkest period of my young life, sharing with me the sacred mystery of what it is to be an artist.
 I learned to see through you and never compose a line or draw a curve that does not come from the knowledge I derived in our precious time together…The other afternoon, when you fell asleep on my shoulder, I drifted off, too.
 But before I did, it occurred to me looking around at all of your things and your work and going through years of work in my mind, that of all your work, you are still your most beautiful.
 The most beautiful work of all.

 Take a piece of paper and a pen and write a letter to your loved one!
 Or maybe you would take a brush or a piece of marble?
 Let us know!

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!